polyrhythmatic/spring2019machinelearning/_pages/syllabus.md

 * 2/18 - Intro to the class, what is machine learning, intro to p5
 * 2/25 - deep learning, p5 in depth, up and running with ml5js, image classification
+* 3/4 - Canceled due to snow
-* 3/4 - Transfer learning / feature extraction / KNN classification
+* 3/11 - Transfer learning / feature extraction / KNN classification
-* 3/11 - Posenet
-* 3/18 - Pix2pix, Style Transfer, introducing the midterm project
+* 3/18 - Posenet and bodypix, introducing the midterm project
 * 3/25 - (no class, spring break)
 * 4/1 - Special topic / guest speaker
 * 4/8 - (midterm presentation and crit)
-* 4/15 - Sketch RNN
+* 4/15 - Pix2pix, Style Transfer
-* 4/22 - LSTM
+* 4/22 - Sketch RNN, Making music with RNNs
-* 4/29 - TSNE with images, introducing the final project
+* 4/29 - Using CharRNN to generate text, introducing the final project
-* 5/6 - TSNE with audio
+* 5/6 - Dimensionality reduction with TSNE
 * 5/13 - Work session
 * 5/20 - (final presentation and crit)
+* 5/27 - Makeup class

 # Office Hours